Wisconsin Conservation Voters

 What You’ll Do

-You will work closely with the field team to build deep, sustainable programs and relationships in local communities to win protections for our water and air; fight climate change; and protect our democracy.
-This role includes work both on public policy and in elections.
+You will work closely with the field team to build deep, sustainable programs and relationships in local communities to fight climate change and environmental injustice at the local, state, and federal levels of government.
 Specifics of the job include:

-• Developing and strengthening networks of volunteers, community organizations, coalitions, and opinion leaders in Western Wisconsin;
+- Developing and strengthening networks of volunteers, community organizations, coalitions, and opinion leaders in your region;

-• Recruiting and maintaining teams of volunteers to win on local, state, and national issues and policies related to clean energy and climate justice, clean water, and voter access;
+- Recruiting and maintaining teams of volunteers to win on local, state, and national issues and policies related to clean energy and climate justice;

 Who You Are